truera/trulens/trulens_eval/CONTRIBUTING.md

 ## 🤝 Add new feedback function providers.

 Feedback functions often rely on a model provider, such as OpenAI or HuggingFace.
-If you need a new model provider to utilize feedback functions for your use case, we'd love if you added a new provider class, e.g. Llama2.
+If you need a new model provider to utilize feedback functions for your use case, we'd love if you added a new provider class, e.g. Ollama.

 You can do so by creating a new provider module in this [folder](https://github.com/truera/trulens/blob/main/trulens_eval/trulens_eval/feedback/provider/).